Stocks Rise As US Inflation Falls - UrduPoint

 While the long-term outlook remains positive, soaring infections across the country are leading to worries about the effect on economic activity.

-World oil prices also jumped on expectations of rebounding Chinese energy demand.
+World oil prices also jumped on expectations of rebounding Chinese energy demand, rising for a sixth straight day.

 "Energy traders should get used to seeing oil prices head higher," said Oanda analyst Edward Moya.
 "Oil demand is coming back and expectations are high that China's demand is about to skyrocket."
 Several oil experts have tipped prices to hit $100 a barrel this year, with top hedge fund manager Pierre Andurand predicting last week that it could pass $140.